 Crisis management at Valmet is part of the company’s risk management function.
 The Crisis Management Team (CMT) handles practical crisis management.
 In exceptional situations, the CMT is responsible for communications, among other things.
 Valmet’s best experts for each situation are used to assist the CMT.

-In issues related to inside information Valmet complies with the applicable legislation, standards of the Finnish Financial Supervisory Authority as well as Nasdaq Helsinki Ltd.'s Guidelines for Insiders.
-In addition, Valmet’s Board of Directors has adopted insider guidelines for the company under which Valmet’s managers with the duty to notify are not permitted to trade in the company’s financial instruments during 30 days, so-called closed window, immediately prior to the publication of the company’s interim reviews or financial statements release.
-Insider practices are described in more detail on Valmet’s web site.
+In issues related to inside information Valmet complies with the applicable legislation, standards of the Finnish Financial Supervisory Authority as well as Nasdaq Helsinki Ltd's Guidelines for Insiders.
+In addition, Valmet’s Board of Directors has adopted insider guidelines for the company under which Valmet’s managers with the duty to notify are not permitted to trade in the company’s issued financial instruments during 30 days, so-called closed window, immediately prior to the publication of the company’s interim reviews or financial statements release.
+Insider practices are described in more detail on Valmet’s website.

 All Valmet releases and financial reports are the property of the company, and, ultimately, Valmet always decides on their content.
 At the same time, Valmet respects the views of its customers and other business partners in terms of information content.
 This is particularly relevant in terms of releases regarding orders received, corporate acquisitions and divestitures and cooperation agreements.
 President and CEO is responsible for overseeing and interpreting Valmet’s disclosure policy.
 President and CEO or a person authorized by him gives further instructions on the practical implementation of the policy.
 President and CEO is entitled to deviate in specific cases from the policy for weighty reasons within applicable laws and regulations.